-- Facility target hardening (to include lighting, fencing, bollards, security gates, secure doors and locking mechanisms, video and access control system, blast resistant window film - see the notice of funding opportunity for a more detailed list and/or the Authorized Equipment List) - Security-related training allowable costs are limited to attendance fees for training and related expenses, such as materials, supplies, and/or equipment

-- Security-related exercises allowable costs may include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, and documentation - Security or emergency planning costs related to the protection of the facility and the people within the facility - Limited cybersecurity enhancements - Management and administration costs related to managing the federal award
+- Facility target hardening (to include lighting, fencing, bollards, security gates, secure doors and locking mechanisms, video and access control system, blast resistant window film - see the notice of funding opportunity for a more detailed list and/or the Authorized Equipment List) - Security-related training allowable costs are limited to attendance fees for training and related expenses, such as materials, supplies, and/or equipment - Security-related exercises allowable costs may include costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, and documentation - Security or emergency planning costs related to the protection of the facility and the people within the facility - Limited cybersecurity enhancements - Management and administration costs related to managing the federal award years, unless considerable modifications have occurred on the facility) and be allowable using NSGP funds according to the NSGP Notice of Funding Opportunity (NOFO) and FEMA's Authorized Equipment List (AEL).

-4. Can NSGP-NSS fund any project?
+3. Can NSGP fund any project?

-No, all projects submitted for funding consideration (included in the application) must be supported by a valid and current Vulnerability Assessment (completed within the last 3 years unless considerable modifications have occurred on the facility) and be allowable using NSGP-NSS funds according to the NSGP-NSS Notice of Funding Opportunity (NOFO) and FEMA's Authorized Equipment List (AEL).
+No, all projects submitted for funding consideration (included in the application) must be supported by a valid and current Vulnerability Assessment (completed within the last 3

-5. How do I receive information about the NSGP-NSS application period and future NSGP funding opportunities?
+4. How do I receive information about the NSGP application period and future NSGP funding opportunities?

-Sign up for the NSGP Mailing List. https://forms.office.com/g/U99itG2D9L and/or monitor the Washington Military Department's NSGP application webpage: Grants NSGP Application Details | Washington State Military Department, Citizens Serving Citizens with Pride & Tradition
+Sign up to receive NSGP updates via GovDelivery, and/or monitor the Washington Military Department's NSGP application webpage: Grants NSGP Application Details | Washington State Military Department, Citizens Serving Citizens with Pride & Tradition

-6. Who is eligible to apply for NSGP?
+5. Who is eligible to apply for NSGP?